andresantiagohellmann/trydo-wp-theme-bolierplate/README.md

 pnpm lint:js           # Lint JavaScript/JSX only
 pnpm lint:css          # Lint CSS only
-pnpm format            # Format all files with Prettier pnpm format:check      # Check if files are formatted
+pnpm format            # Format all files with Prettier pnpm production        # Build assets and create production zip in ./production pnpm format:check      # Check if files are formatted
 ```